jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.7.6?
+### What's new in 1.7.7?
-- Enabled sorting of child models with a non-sortable parent model, that are not defined as inlines.
-Fixes issue [#93](https://github.com/iambrandontaylor/django-admin-sortable/issues/93)
+- Limited support for self-referential SortableForeignKeys

 ### Deprecation warnings